 In December 1998, one BHP Billiton Ltd [ASX:BHP] share was $4.45.

 I’m sure you know a rough outline of the story from that point.

 US stocks went on to collapse in 2000.

 Meanwhile, China’s economy absolutely boomed and took commodity demand rocketing up.

 By 2011, iron ore peaked at an all-time high of US$191 an ounce.

 One BHP share was $50 — 10 times what it was in 1998.

 Billions of dollars gushed into Australian natural resource projects.

-Why commodities are setting up for another massive boom
+Are commodities setting up for a massive boom?

 From 2011 until 2016, mining went into what’s called a ‘bear’ market.